vertica/sqltools-vertica-driver/README.md

 ## Setup Development Environment

-make sure TypeScript is installed properly, goto the root dir of this project, run `npm install` then it should install all the dependencies. then run `tsc` to compile the project.
+make sure TypeScript is installed properly `npm install -g typescript`, goto the root dir of this project, run `npm install` then it should install all the dependencies. then run `tsc` to compile the project.

 go to file `src\ls\driver.ts`, click Run -> Start Debugging -> choose VS Code Extension Development, it should pop an new windows for testing.